 We conducted an economic evaluation of etranacogene dezaparvovec for the treatment of hemophilia B patients without inhibitors eligible for prophylactic treatment and separately conducted an updated economic evaluation of valoctocogene roxaparvovec for the treatment of hemophilia A patients without inhibitors eligible for prophylactic treatment.
-A primary aim of this analysis was to evaluate the lifetime cost effectiveness of using etranacogene dezaparvovec relative to prophylaxis with factor IX in patients with hemophilia B without inhibitors who are eligible for prophylactic treatment.
-A separate primary aim was to evaluate the lifetime cost effectiveness of using valoctocogene roxaparvovec relative to treatment with emicizumab in patients with hemophilia A without inhibitors who are eligible for prophylactic treatment.
+A primary aim of this analysis was to evaluate the lifetime cost effectiveness of using etranacogene dezaparvovec, followed by initiation of prophylaxis with factor IX if needed, relative to prophylaxis with factor IX in patients with hemophilia B without inhibitors who are eligible for prophylactic treatment.
+A separate primary aim was to evaluate the lifetime cost effectiveness of using valoctocogene roxaparvovec, followed by initiation of prophylaxis with emicizumab as needed, relative to treatment with emicizumab in patients with hemophilia A without inhibitors who are eligible for prophylactic treatment.

 There were two separate models each using the ICER ultra-rare disease framework with a health care sector perspective (i.e., focus on direct medical care costs only) over a lifetime time horizon.
 A modified societal perspective was also pursued as a scenario analysis, along with other scenarios described in the supplement.
 In addition, as both treatments in question are one time gene therapies, the analyses incorporated ICER's High-Impact Single and Short-Term Therapies (SST) framework including specific scenario analyses looking at optimistic and conservative long-term assumptions and at possible sharing of cost offsets between the manufacturer and society.
-Further, a specific outcomes-based warranty design suggested by BioMarin was incorporated into the base case projection in hemophilia A.
+Further, a specific outcomes-based warranty design suggested by BioMarin was incorporated into the traditional full cost-offset analysis projection in hemophilia A.

 The first model compared etranacogene dezaparvovec to prophylactic treatment with factor IX.
 The second model, separately, compared valoctocogene roxaparvovec to prophylactic treatment with emicizumab.
 The models were developed in Microsoft Excel.
 Figure 4.1 below shows an overview of the model structure for hemophilia B. Hemophilia A has the same basic structure in terms of health states but of course had different treatments being compared.
 Each model projected costs, quality adjusted life years, equal value life years, life years, and total bleeds.
 Life years were equal in each arm in each model as there were no mortality impacts for the treatments and consequently evLYs were the same as QALYs.
+Each model separately projects the durability of treatment for gene therapy where when gene therapy is projected to lose efficacy there is initiation of prophylaxis with the other respective therapy arm.